lokeshwartabjula/NextJob/README.md

-# D3 Proposal Web Application
+# D3 Proposal Web Application by Group1

 This is a group submission to meet the requirements of D3.
 As a team of 6, we have developed an innovative job search web application called “Next Job” which aims to revolutionize the recruitment landscape by addressing the prevalent challenges in job seeking and job hiring process.
 It can be claimed as a one-stop solution for job seekers and employers with a goal to bridge the gap between them through user-centric interface and experience.
 This submission has the complete end to end feature implementation of our project prototype.
 In this submission data is not hardcoded and is being retrieved by calling the APIs that we have developed.